Meet Dr David Cunnington, Sleep Specialist, Melbourne

 Away from work

 David is married to Kris and they have teenage twins, Ella and Will.
+Ella is studying at university in Queensland and pursuing her interests in sport, health and nutrition.
 Will was born with a life-threatening rare genetic mutation, SCN2A, which causes seizures, autism and intellectual disability.
 Despite being very unwell at times in his life, and being sent home for palliative care at the age of 6 months, Will is pursuing his passion of working with highland cattle.
 A highlight was winning Supreme Highland Exhibit showing a heifer at the Royal Canberra Show in 2020, and Will’s story being featured in The Land.
 Kris and David have co-founded SCN2A Australia, produce a podcast on genetic epilepsy (SCN2A Insights) and organise an annual scientific conference on genetic epilepsy with their co-founders of Genetic Epilepsy Team Australia.